etuong/koa-docker-jenkins-template/README.md

-# Koa starter app with Docker
+# Koa starter app with Docker and Jenkins

+This repo bootstraps Koa with Docker and Jenkins.

+Docker allows virtualization and Jenkins assists with automation.

 Koa is a web framework that aims to be a small, expressive, and robust foundation for web applications and APIs.
 It's like Express.js but also supports async functions!
 Koa is a bit less opinionated than Express especially on how it handles middleware, thus more modular or customizable.
 This repo is a simple Koa starter with a Dockerfile for containerization.